lukelex/fader.js/README.md

 ##Usage
 ###Basics
+You can either let Fader find the element, through:

 ```javascript
 // "elemId" => the id of the element to be faded out
 // 5        => the animation duration